The Witcher (TV series): Season 1

-The Witcher author Andrzej Sapkowski commented favorably on the show, stating, "I was more than happy with Henry Cavill's appearance as The Witcher.
+The Witcher author Andrzej Sapkowski commented favorably about the show, writing, "I was more than happy with Henry Cavill's appearance as the Witcher.
 He's a real professional.
 Just as Viggo Mortensen gave his face to Aragorn (in The Lord of the Rings), so Henry gave his to Geralt — and it shall be forever so."
 Sapkowski added, "I shall be happy if the viewers — and readers — take anything away, anything that shall enrich them in some way.
 Also, I sincerely hope to leave the viewers — and readers — hot.
 In every sense.
 Not tepid, not lukewarm."
-Craig Mathieson from The Age compared the series unfavorably to Game of Thrones and criticized the plot and fantasy tropes.
-Author Tom Long from The Detroit News praised the series for its action sequences an performances, and gave the show a grade of B rating.
-Matthew Aguilar from ComicBook.com gave a positive response by rating the show with 4 out of 5: "The Witcher brings the world's rich characters, sharp wit, and stylish action to life in a truly delightful way, and whether you're a fan of the novels or the games, you're going to find something to love."
-Critic Daniel D'Addario was more negative with the show and commented: "This is a show with moments of drama and of gruesome violence cut through with a glancing humor that too often feels tossed-off and out-of-place in the world the show has created."
+Author Tom Long from The Detroit News praised the series for its action sequences and performances, and gave the show a B rating.
+Matthew Aguilar, of ComicBook.com, had a positive response, rating the show a 4 out of 5: "The Witcher brings the world's rich characters, sharp wit, and stylish action to life in a truly delightful way, and whether you're a fan of the novels or the games, you're going to find something to love."
+Critic Daniel D'Addario was more negative about the show, writing, "This is a show with moments of drama and of gruesome violence cut through with a glancing humor that too often feels tossed-off and out-of-place in the world the show has created."